Ozzie-code-alt/progen-refresh/mdBlogs/smartsolutions.md

 <h2 className="text-[#FFFFFF] text-[16px] font-bold sm:text-[30px] pt-10 pb-5  "> Shaping the Locality</h2>

 <p className="text-[#FFFFFF] sm:text-[28px] pb-5   ">
 In 2018, Kevin joined the Global Shapers Iloilo.
 This group is made up of young people who want to make the world a better place, and they enabled Kevin to lead their technology efforts.
-That same year, he met Lcid Fernandez, who launched Prometheus, the leading full-service marketing agency and public relations firm in Western Visayas.
+That same year, he met Lcid Fernandez, who launched  <a href="https://www.prometheus.ph/" className="text-blue-500">Prometheus</a>, the leading full-service marketing agency and public relations firm in Western Visayas.
 <br/>
 <br/>
 A conversation about shared visions and goals forged a strong friendship and a future collaboration that would change Kevin’s career trajectory.
 When his business partners moved to Vietnam, Kevin made the big decision to stay in the Philippines.